Labour relations are governed by both the Employment Relationship Act and collective agreements.

 A permit is not required for foreigners who are entered in the Companies Register in Slovenia as founders, partners or supervisory board members of a company, provided they do not perform commercial activities and are not registered as a company representative, for stays totalling up to 90 days a year.
 It is also not required for foreign diplomats, foreign reporters for foreign media, business visitors, tourist guides, apprentices, for the hosting of athletes and artists etc.

 Certain categories of foreigners from third countries are granted free access to the labour market.
-These are, among others, foreigners who reside in Slovenia on the basis of a permanent residence permit; on the basis of a residence permit for family reunification; on the basis of a temporary residence permit (i.e. foreigners of Slovenian descent; victims of trafficking; victims of illegal employment); and certain categories of foreigners granted international or temporary protection.
+These include foreigners who stay in Slovenia based on: a permanent residence permit; a residence permit for family reunification with a Slovenian citizen; a temporary residence permit (i.e. foreigners of Slovenian descent; victims of trafficking; victims of illegal employment); and certain categories of foreigners granted international or temporary protection.

 Free access to the Slovenian labour market is also granted to family members of Slovenian citizens and family members of citizens of the EU, EEA or Switzerland as well as foreigners of Slovenian descent.